cysouw/diathesis/text/c04_reflexive.md

 - Er zitterte vor der Prüfung.
 Würzburg zitterte sich am Ende in die Playoffs.
 (DWDS: Die Zeit, 07.05.2016)
 - Schalke schießt sich aus der Krise. (https://www.faz.net/aktuell/sport/2-0-gegen-hannover-schalke-schiesst-sich-aus-der-krise-1258798.html)

-## Diatheses with promotion to object

-Not attested.

-## Object-to-object diatheses

-### [ AP | NP ] Reflexive accusative-to-nominative
+### --- [ OBJ > OBJ ] Case change --- {.unnumbered}

-These alternations are ongoing replacements of old-fashioned constructions.

-**Attested Verbs**

-- *ekeln, grauen*

-**Examples**

-- Mich ekelt (es) vor dem Spinat.
-Ich ekele mich vor dem Spinat.
-- Mich graut es.
-Ich graue mich.

 ### [ NA | NG ] Reflexive accusative-to-genitive

-This alternation might maybe better be considered to be different meanings of the verbs.
+This alternation are maybe better considered to be different meanings of the verbs.
+However, the semantics of both counterparts are close enough to be noted as a special kind of diathesis.

 **Attested Verbs**